Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Warmup: Analysis of Noiseless Case

 \section{Warmup: Analysis of Noiseless Case}

 In this section, we analyze the noiseless case (i.e., $\alpha = 0$ in Equation~\eqref{eq:label:noise}) as a warmup.
-In this setting, the infimum is approached as $\bW = \gamma \widetilde{\bE} \bE^\top$ with $\gamma \rightarrow \infty$ (Proposition~\ref{prop: noiseless}).
-As a consequence, using a larger learning rate typically yields faster convergence along the descent directions.
+In this setting, the loss infimum is approached only as the correct-vs-incorrect logit gaps diverge to infinity for each query (Proposition~\ref{prop: noiseless}).
+As a consequence, using a larger learning rate typically accelerates the growth of these gaps and hence yields faster convergence.
 To decouple algorithmic effects from trivial learning rate scaling, we use a fixed constant-order learning rate $\eta=1$ throughout the noiseless analysis.

 We first give the convergence analysis for the GD dynamics.